Alvorada9999/dont_trust/README.md

 ###### Each time a different onion service is created, that being the case, if trying to connect right after the creation, a minute or two may be needed given the fact the onion service may still be having a proper integration to the tor network

-Secure peer to peer communication, opsec focused
+Secure one-to-one communication, opsec focused
+###### Maybe n-to-n someday, but no plans for now, given the fact this application is intended to be small

 ## Table of contents
 * [Development environment](#development-environment)